Carsten A. HOLZ

 Hong Kong’s firewall

 Hong Kong telecommunications providers nowadays block numerous websites, ranging from Hong Kong Watch (here) to Samuel Bicket’s substack (here).
 At my home in Hong Kong (but not in downtown Hong Kong), even HKUST’s websites have been blocked by the telecommunications provider; after I complained to the telecommunications provider I regained access to the HKUST websites at home but did not receive an explanation (here, July 2024).
 I wonder how Hong Kong telecommunications providers decide which websites to block, and in which geographic areas of Hong Kong to block HKUST (and possibly other employers’) websites.
 It is only on campus that a VPN is not needed.
+Hong Kong Free Press provides an overview of the current degree of censorship, here (12 October 2024).

 University values